Men’s Mental Health: A Closer Look at Common Issues

 The Anxiety and Depression Association of America says it’s “the way men are culturally trained and socially pressured to behave.”
 Typically, this behavior presents itself in these three forms:

-- Power: Some men want power and will do anything for it.
+• Power: Some men crave power and will do anything to obtain it.
 Toxic masculinity makes guys only feel worthwhile if their money, power and respect say so.

-- Toughness: Other guys must be as strong as football players to exert masculinity.
+• Toughness: Other guys must be as strong as football players to exert their masculinity.
 With it comes emotional hardness and aggressive behavior.

-- Anti-feminity: Having feminine-leaning traits is normal.
-However, toxic masculinity says men should reject them entirely.
+• Anti-femininity: Embracing your feminine side is perfectly normal.
+However, toxic masculinity says men should reject these actions entirely.

 You’ve probably seen examples of toxic masculinity expressed in fraternal hazing or the mistreatment of women by men you’ve known.
 It could also present as gender-wide negligence to acknowledge how profound mental health awareness is.